astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 Native territories were downloaded from Native Land Digital (https://native-land.ca/) on 4/10/2024.

+### State water resource management areas

+Water resource inventory areas for Washington State were downloaded from https://geo.wa.gov/datasets/waecy::water-resource-inventory-areas-wria/about on 7/21/2025.

+These are intended to be combined with other state-level water resource areas once identified.

 ## 4. Create boundary vector tiles

 Vector tiles are are created for each of the boundary layers using `analysis/prep/boundaries/create_map_unit_tiles.py`.